PECOS-packages/PECOS/docs/user-guide/fault-catalog.md

 ## XOR Parity

-When multiple alternatives are selected, effects combine by XOR parity.
-If two faults flip the same detector, that detector cancels from the combined configuration.
+When multiple faults occur simultaneously, their effects combine by XOR parity.
+If two faults flip the same detector, that detector cancels.
+This is fundamental to QEC -- it's why weight-2 errors can be undetectable even when each individual fault triggers detectors.

 ```python
 for event in catalog.fault_configurations(2):